cocoatoucher/StyledMarkdown/README.md

 ### 🎆 Images (not supported)

-It is currently not supported to include `Image` elements within `AttributedString`.
+iOS currently does not support including custom `Image` attachments within `AttributedString`.